Claiming Compensation in Australia

 You must submit your case within the applicable time limits to receive a settlement.
 Missing a deadline generally means being blocked from commencing legal proceedings.
 The Personal Injuries Proceedings Regulation 2014 specifies the time limits that apply to personal injury claims for compensation.

-Qualified Legal Advice
+Seek Legal Advice

 Documentation of Damages

-Who is Responsible for Paying Compensation Benefits?
+Who Pays for Compensation Benefits?

-• Car accident claims: The CTP insurer of the at-fault motorist will fund your payout.
+- Car accident claims: The CTP insurer of the at-fault motorist will fund your payout.

-• Work accidents: WorkCover (the workers’ compensation insurer) is liable.
+- Work accidents: WorkCover (the workers’ compensation insurer) is liable.

-Multiple parties could be liable for your damage in some situations (like motor vehicle accidents).
-In this situation, several insurance companies will be involved, each trying to reduce the extent of their level of responsibility.
-In some cases, more than one insurance claim must succeed to cover the size of your loss.
+Multiple parties could be liable for your damages in some situations (such as motor vehicle accidents).
+In this situation, several insurance companies will be involved, each seeking to reduce its liability.

 Now, let’s look at the types of injuries typically covered by liability insurance policies.